We Are Iran: The Persian Blogs

 ...And the truth shall set you free (by: David Icke)

 Reveals the story behind global events which shape the future of human existence and the world we leave our children.
+Both

-woman and child on Planet Earth breaks free from daily programming.
-An experienced environmental campaigner
+child on Planet Earth breaks free from daily programming.
+An experienced environmental campaigner since 1982, Icke has a

-since 1982, Icke has a history of setting up environmental pressure groups.
-He became the National Spokesman for
+history of setting up environmental pressure groups.
+He became the National Spokesman for the British Green Party from

-the British Green Party from 1988 until 1991.
-While working with the Green Party Icke started to research into issues
+1988 until 1991.
+While working with the Green Party Icke started to research into issues such as Third World debt, its true

-such as Third World debt, its true causes, and how could be effectively resolved.
-Icke soon uncovered a disturbing
+causes, and how could be effectively resolved.
+Icke soon uncovered a disturbing pattern of events and exploitation that was to

-pattern of events and exploitation that was to change the direction of his life forever.
-As his research progressed Icke
+change the direction of his life forever.
+As his research progressed Icke left the Green Party and committed himself totally to

 The Corporation (by: Joel Bakan)

-Bakan’s most recent book, "The Corporation: The Pathological Pursuit of Profit and Power", was written during the
+Bakan’s most recent book, "The Corporation: The Pathological Pursuit of Profit and Power", was written during the making of

-making of the film THE CORPORATION (Co-created with Mark Achbar) and formed the basis of the research and
+the film THE CORPORATION (Co-created with Mark Achbar) and formed the basis of the research and writing for the film.

-"Since Rachel Carson's Silent Spring began to expose the abuses of the modern industrial system, there has been a
+"Since Rachel Carson's Silent Spring began to expose the abuses of the modern industrial system, there has been a growing

-destructive selves as others see them.
+others see them.
 The clarion call for change is here for all who would listen."

 -Ray Anderson, CEO of Interface, a multi-billion dollar company